 At Kind Soul Psych, I provide compassionate therapy and transformative coaching.

-I support you in overcoming challenges, clarifying goals, and fostering growth and resilience.
+I support you in overcoming challenges, clarifying goals, and fostering growth and resilience, including tailored support as a life coach for teens.
+Let’s work together towards meaningful change and a more fulfilling life.

 Reset pace and boundaries, rebuild energy, and design work and life that support recovery.